MaFalana/HWC-POTREE-API/README.md

 - Check that point cloud has valid XY coordinates
 - Verify file is not corrupted

+**Issue: "GDAL not found" or "gdalinfo command not found"**

+- Verify GDAL is installed: `gdalinfo --version`
+- Check GDAL is in system PATH
+- For Docker: Rebuild container to ensure GDAL is installed
+- For local: Install GDAL using package manager (see GDAL Setup section)

+**Issue: Ortho job fails with "Invalid GeoTIFF file"**

+- Verify file is a valid GeoTIFF: `gdalinfo your_file.tif`
+- Check file has georeferencing information
+- Ensure file is not corrupted or password-protected
+- Try opening file in QGIS or similar GIS software

+**Issue: COG conversion fails**

+- Check GDAL supports COG driver: `gdalinfo --format COG`
+- Verify GDAL version is 3.0 or higher
+- Check disk space for temporary files
+- Review worker logs for GDAL error messages

 ### Viewing Logs

 **Docker logs:**